urban233/PySSA/README.md

 ## <img src='https://github.com/primer/octicons/blob/main/icons/download-24.svg' width='32'/> [Quick Installation](https://urban233.github.io/PySSA/install.html)

 > [!IMPORTANT]
+> 📣 **Update details for version 1.2.0** 📣
+> Please reinstall PySSA if your current version is 1.2.0 or older!
+> Version 1.2.0 introduces a user-only installation and therefore requires a complete reinstallation, i.e., uninstall and reinstall.
+>
 > 📣 **Update details for version 1.1.0** 📣
 > Due to persistent reliability issues with our previous cloud hosting provider (Sciebo),
 > PySSA's automatic update detection feature has been temporarily disabled.
 > You may have encountered unexpected errors during application launch as a result
 > of this service disruption.
 >
-> To ensure continued stability, we've migrated to a new cloud hosting infrastructure.
-> As part of this transition:
->
-> - Manual update to v1.1.0 is required
->
-> - Download the latest installer [here](https://www.dropbox.com/scl/fi/h3wqlp5fkb139st6y7kjo/pyssa_update_1.1.0.exe?rlkey=7heq666kbzy13cnhezz02h156&st=pj04cepm&dl=1)
->
-> - Run the downloaded setup file from your local download directory
->
 > We sincerely apologize for any inconvenience caused by this necessary migration.
->
-> 📣 **Update details for version 1.0.6** 📣
->
-> Please reinstall PySSA if your current version is 1.0.5 or older!
-> Version 1.0.6 includes a new AlmaLinux WSL2 distribution and therefore requires a complete reinstallation, i.e. uninstall and reinstall.

 ## <img src='https://github.com/primer/octicons/blob/main/icons/video-24.svg' width='32'/> [Use Cases](https://urban233.github.io/PySSA/use_cases.html)
 A "Use Case" refers to a specific scenario that demonstrates how the software can be used to accomplish a particular task or objective.